-It is agent less (it gets everything from the HMC/SDMC or IVM).
+It is agentless (it receives everything from the management stations like vCenter or HMC).

 This program is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License.

 For customers under support there is distributed a full version with additional benefits.

 Announcements in brief

 - IBM i (AS400) OS agent coming soon (Feb 2016)

 - VMware support and distribution as a Virtual Appliance have been released

 - We have attended as an exhibitor the IBM Power System & System Storage Technical University in Cannes Oct 2015